hedi0/Smart_Irrigation_ThingSpeak/README.md

 This project is licensed under the **Apache License 2.0**.

-You are free to use, modify, and distribute this
+You are free to use, modify, and distribut